MaterialsGalaxy/neutron_galaxy/tools/dev_tools/upload_gsas2_refinement/README.md

     - GSAS powder data files
     - Instrument parameter files

-- an interactive tool to view the histograms and set refinement limits
+- an interactive tool to view the histograms and set refinement limits (TODO)

 - an option to set background parameters